citusdata/citus/ci/README.md

 ### What to do when your branch got outdated?

 So there's one issue that can occur.
 Your branch will become outdated with master and you have to make it up to date.
-There's two ways to do this using `git merge` or `git rebase`.
+There are two ways to do this using `git merge` or `git rebase`.
 As usual, `git merge` is a bit easier than `git rebase`, but clutters git history.
 This section will explain both.
 If you don't know which one makes the most sense, start with `git rebase`, if for whatever